sail-sg/envpool/docs/pages/env.rst

 CartPoleEnvSpec
 ~~~~~~~~~~~~~~~

-Next, we need to create ``CartPoleEnvSpec`` to define the env-specific config,
+Next, we need create ``CartPoleEnvSpec`` to define the env-specific config,
 state space, and action space.
 Create a class ``CartPoleEnvFns``:

 .. code-block:: c++